-INTS 407-3 Global Economy and Development This course is an analysis of the evolution of the global economy, and an assessment of competing theories of the global economy.
+INTS 407-3 Global Economy and Development This course analyzes the evolution and assesses of competing theories of the global economy.
 The prospects for developing countries within the global economy are examined.

-Prerequisites: ECON 100-3, ECON 101-3 and ECON 311-3, or permission of the instructor Precluded: ECON 401-3
+Prerequisites: ECON 100-3, ECON 101-3 and ECON 311-3, or permission of the instructor Precluded: ECON 401-3, ECON 601-3, INTS 607-3

-INTS 410-3 Environment and Development in the Circumpolar

-North Examination of conservation and development issues and experiences in the northern circumpolar countries.
+INTS 410-3 Environment and Development in the Circumpolar North Examination of conservation and development issues and experiences in the northern circumpolar countries.